meieda/architecture-center/docs/microservices/api-design.md

 - For operations with side effects, consider making them idempotent and implementing them as PUT methods.
 That will enable safe retries and can improve resiliency.
 The chapters [Ingestion and workflow](./ingestion-workflow.md#idempotent-vs-non-idempotent-operations) and [Interservice communication](./interservice-communication.md) discuss this issue in more detail.

 - HTTP methods can have asynchronous semantics, where the method returns a response immediately, but the service carries out the operation asynchronously.
-The method should return an HTTP 202 response code in that case.
+In that case, the method should return an [HTTP 202](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) response code, which indicates the request was accepted for processing, but the processing is not yet completed.

 ## Mapping REST to DDD patterns